-Sondland, Trump's informal Ukraine connection, faces impeachment hearing
+Trump's EU envoy Sondland faces grilling before impeachment hearing

 Sondland was a central player in the president’s informal campaign to get Ukraine to investigate political rival Joe Biden, a leading Democratic candidate in the 2020 presidential election.
 He says he did not initially realize that the former vice president was a target.

 Unlike some other figures close to Trump, Sondland has cooperated with the impeachment investigation.
-But Sondland’s story has not been consistent, and has differed in some respects from the accounts of other witnesses.
+But Sondland’s story has not been consistent and has differed in some respects from the accounts of other witnesses.

 Sondland told lawmakers in closed-door testimony last month that he saw no link between Trump’s investigation request and the White House’s decision to temporarily withhold $391 million in security aid to Ukraine.

-Weeks later, Sondland updated his story in supplemental testimony, telling lawmakers he had remembered that he had told Ukraine President Volodymyr Zelenskiy’s administration that it would likely not get the money unless they publicly committed to taking action.
+Weeks later, Sondland updated his story in supplemental testimony, telling lawmakers he had remembered that he had told Ukraine President Volodymyr Zelenskiy’s administration that it would likely not get the money unless it publicly committed to taking action.

-Sondland also did not tell lawmakers about a July 26 phone call that another witness said he conducted with Trump on a mobile phone in a Kiev restaurant that is certain to be a prominent subject in Wednesday’s hearing.
+Sondland also did not initially tell lawmakers about a July 26 phone call that another witness said he conducted with Trump on a mobile phone in a Kiev restaurant that is certain to be a prominent subject in Wednesday’s hearing.

 According to U.S. embassy staffer David Holmes, Sondland told Trump during that call that Zelenskiy would conduct the investigation he sought.
 After hanging up, according to Holmes, Sondland said that Trump only cared about “big stuff” like the “Biden investigation.”